hglong16/execy/README.md

 # Execy

-The ececy exec_time decorator is a utility that measures the execution time of a function.
+The execy `@exec_time` decorator is a utility that measures the execution time of a function.
 It can be used to easily track and log the time taken by a function to execute, both for synchronous and asynchronous functions.

 ## Table of Contents